What Happened to the Federal Solar Tax Credit?

 Ask: Are you a Duke Energy Trade Ally?
 (Required for PowerPair.)

-The incentive landscape changed quickly.
+The incentive picture changed quickly.
 Installers who haven’t updated their pitch materials may still be selling based on a credit that no longer exists.

 For a full breakdown of every current incentive available in NC, see the NC solar incentives guide.